High-energy neutrino deep inelastic scattering cross sections: PDF uncertainties: proton and nuclear PDFs at low

 In Fig.~\ref{fig:NuNXSec_CT18}, we display the final CT18 predictions on the neutrino-isoscalar scattering cross sections and the corresponding PDF uncertainties.
-Here, the impacts from the approximate N3LO$'$ fixed-order corrections, the heavy-quark mass in the ACOT scheme up to $n_f=6$ flavors, as well as the small-$x$ resummation are all included.
-The specific numerical results are tabulated in Tab.~\ref{tab:ccdis}-\ref{tab:ncdis} in App.~\ref{app:num}.
+As discussed above, we take the ZM-VFN scheme up $n_f=6$ and the small-$x$ resummation as a baseline, with $K$ factors from the approximate N3LO$'$ fixed-order perturbation, the heavy-quark mass corrections in the ACOT scheme, as tabulated in Tab.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.
+The specific numerical results are presented in Tab.~\ref{tab:ccdis}-\ref{tab:ncdis} of App.~\ref{app:num}.
 In general, the charged current-cross sections are a few times larger than the neutral current ones.
 The high-energy neutrino and antineutrino cross sections converge as a result of the asymptotically identical quark and antiquark densities in the small-$x$ region.
 At low (anti)neutrino energy, the neutrino cross sections are larger than the antineutrino ones, as a result of valence contribution to $xF_3$ at large $x$ as indicated in Eqs.~(\ref{eq:F23CC}-\ref{eq:F23NC}).
 The antineutrino DIS gives larger relative PDF uncertainty than the neutrino one, mainly as a result of the larger antiquark (\emph{i.e.}, sea quark) uncertainty with respect to the quark (mainly valence) one in $xF_3$.